Saif Ali Khan: Established actor and film production (2005–2010)

-Khan received further success in 2008, starring in the Abbas–Mustan thriller Race with an ensemble cast including Anil Kapoor, Akshaye Khanna, Bipasha Basu, Katrina Kaif and Sameera Reddy.
-The feature was loosely adapted from the 1998 American film Goodbye Lover, and became one of the biggest box office hits, earning ₹1.03 billion worldwide.
+Khan achieved further success in 2008, starring in the Abbas–Mustan thriller Race with an ensemble cast including Anil Kapoor, Akshaye Khanna, Bipasha Basu, Katrina Kaif and Sameera Reddy.
+The feature was loosely adapted from the 1998 American film Goodbye Lover, and became one of the year's biggest box office hits, earning ₹1.03 billion worldwide.
 CNN-IBN's Rajeev Masand found Khan to be a standout among the ensemble, adding that he has "the least dialogue, but the one who makes the best impression".
 This was followed by three projects produced by Yash Raj Films: the action-thriller Tashan, the fantasy comedy-drama Thoda Pyaar Thoda Magic, and the animated film Roadside Romeo, all of which were unsuccessful.

 In 2009, Khan appeared in the romantic drama Sanam Teri Kasam, a production that had been delayed since 2000.
 The film garnered negative reviews and poor box office returns.
 Khan's role was small, and not well received.
 He next starred in his company's first project: Love Aaj Kal (2009), a romantic comedy-drama from the writer-director Imtiaz Ali.
-Featured opposite Deepika Padukone, the film documented the changing value of relationships among the youth, and Khan played dual roles—the younger part of Rishi Kapoor's character (Veer Singh) and Jai Vardhan Singh, an ambitious architect.
-Love Aaj Kal received highly positive reviews by critics and became one of the highest-grossing films of the year, earning over ₹1 billion worldwide.
+Featured opposite Deepika Padukone, the film documented the changing value of relationships among the youth, and Khan played dual roles—the younger version of Rishi Kapoor's character (Veer Singh) and Jai Vardhan Singh, an ambitious architect.
+Love Aaj Kal received highly positive reviews from critics and became one of the highest-grossing films of the year, earning over ₹1 billion worldwide.
 Gaurav Malani of The Economic Times described his performance as "refreshing natural" and "outstanding".
 At the 55th Filmfare Awards, Love Aaj Kal was nominated for Best Film and Khan received his fourth nomination for Best Actor.

-He then starred in the terrorism thriller Kurbaan, alongside Kareena Kapoor, Vivek Oberoi and Dia Mirza.
+He then starred in the thriller Kurbaan alongside Kareena Kapoor, Vivek Oberoi and Dia Mirza.
 Produced by Dharma Productions, the film marked the directorial debut of Rensil D'Silva and featured Khan in the role of a terrorist.
 Upon release, Kurbaan was received favourably by critics and Khan's performance was critically acclaimed.
 A review in The Telegraph praised his "easy transition from a charming lover to a heartless man on a deadly mission."